Hot Composting for Beginners: First Month Tips & Expectations - HOTBIN Composting

 • Add woody/bulky material for airflow

-• Avoid overloading the bin with one waste type
+• Avoid overloading the bin with one waste type, a mix is best

-• Give the top of the heap a light stir after adding fresh waste
+• Give the top of the heap a light stir with the rake after adding fresh waste

 Top 25 Items to Get Your Compost Bin Started